vmware-archive/gcp-env-bootstrap/README.md

 The primary script to use is `init.sh`.

-Be aware, attempts to create environments for student emails which _do not_ represent genuine GCP acccounts will __fail__.
+Before using `init.sh` you _must_ first ensure that each of the student emails map directly to a genuine GCP account.
+Failure to do this will cause the scripts to fail.

 ## The `init.sh` script